-Consider it to your benefit that the rainy season doesn’t get all the hype that its hot sister, the dry season, gets.
+Consider it to your benefit that the rainy season doesn’t get all the hype that the dry season gets.
 Fewer crowds mean more beach chairs, fewer people on your day tour, and more personalized service.
 Who doesn’t love that?

 You Can Be Impulsive

 If you’re a fly-by-the-seat-of-your-pants kind of traveler, you’ll love this.
 Fewer people means that if you see something you like – whether that be a tour or a room upgrade – you can book it.

 You Don’t Have To Plan So Far Ahead